[wpforms id="406" title="false" description="false"]

 • Moose are made to sustain the long cold snowy winters in Maine

-• Best time to see moose is in the morning or around dusk
+• The best time of day to see moose is early morning or around dusk

 • The skin hanging under the moose’s mouth is called a bell and both males and females have it.